matrix-org/matrix-spec-proposals/proposals/3061-shareable-room-keys.md

-# MSCxxxx: Sharing room keys for past messages
+# MSC3061: Sharing room keys for past messages

 In Matrix, rooms can be configured via the `m.room.history_visibility` state event such that historical messages can be visible to all Matrix users